Rockvole/how2instructions/geoip/README.md

 # geoip
-Instructions for setting up geoip in Ubuntu 14.04 and apache
+Instructions for setting up geoip in Ubuntu 14.04 and apache, including keeping the geoip database up-to-date.

 #### Download legacy geoip database from maxmind
 ```bash